Albert Kushlick

-Albert Kushlick (2 March 1932 – 23 August 1997) was a psychiatrist best known for his advocacy for greater facilities within mainstream communities for adults and children with a learning disability, including those with severe impairments or difficult behaviour.
+Albert Kushlick (2 March 1932 – 23 August 1997) was a psychiatrist best known for his advocacy for greater facilities within mainstream communities for adults and children with a learning disability.

-Summary

-Albert Kushlick was born in South Africa to a Jewish family who had emigrated from Lithuania early in the twentieth century.
-He was educated at the Benoni High School in Benoni, Transvaal province, before studying medicine at the University of the Witwatersrand in northern Johannesburg.
-On graduating he worked in the professorial units of the Princess Nursing Home and the Non-European Hospital in Johannesburg, before leaving for London in 1956.
-He was politically active as a student and young doctor, and had been threatened with arrest by the South African government for his allegiance to communism, his work to resist apartheid, his support for the African National Congress and his contact with Nelson Mandela.
+Career

-He began work in London in 1956 as a locum house surgeon at St Giles' Hospital and later at Fulham Hospital.
-In 1957 and 1958 he was a registrar at South Ockendon Hospital, a hospital for people with a learning disability, before moving to Salford to study for a Diploma in Public Health.
+He began work in 1956 when he moved to London from South Africa.
+In London, he worked as a locum house surgeon at St Giles' Hospital and later at Fulham Hospital.
+Between 1957 and 1958 he was a registrar at South Ockendon Hospital, a hospital for people with a learning disability or mental disorder.

-Albert was known for his work with the Wessex Regional Hospital Board, beginning in 1962, which called for a move from a centralised system of residential care in large-scale institutions to a focus on local community hospitals and community-based care, as well as making sure that therapeutic approaches were used in existing or new hospital provision.
-The move from a centralised system to local care units was replicated in many countries.
+He was known for his work with the Wessex Regional Hospital Board, beginning in 1962, which called for move from a centralised system of mental health treatments in large-scale psychiatric institutions to a focus on local community hospitals and community-based care as well as making sure that non-therapeutic techniques were not used in new or upgraded hospitals.
+He also advocated the use of halfway houses.

 He helped improve care for the elderly and those with disabilities for the Wessex Regional Health Authority and was an honorary senior lecturer at the University of Southampton School of Medicine.
-He later developed individual therapy to help disabled people and their families and carers.

-He continued support for the anti-apartheid movement until he was able to revisit South Africa in 1990.
-He married twice and had a daughter, three sons and a stepson.
-He died of a heart attack in 1997.
+This move from a centralised system to local care units was replicated in many countries.